matrix-org/sydent/README.rst

 Internal bind and unbind api
 -----------------

-It is possible to enable an internal API which allows identifiers to be bound to matrix IDs without any validation.
+It is possible to enable an internal API which allows for binding and unbinding between identifiers and matrix IDs without any validation.
 This is open to abuse, so is disabled by default, and when it is enabled, is available only on a separate socket which is bound to 'localhost' by default.